 AECO a natural gas storage facility located at Suffield, Alberta API American Petroleum Institute °API an indication of the specific gravity of crude oil measured on the API gravity scale.
 Liquid petroleum with a specified gravity of 35.1° API or greater is generally referred to as light crude oil.
 Liquid petroleum with a specified gravity of 25.8° to 35° API or greater is generally referred to as medium crude oil.
 Liquid petroleum with a specified gravity of 25.7° API or lower is generally referred to as heavy crude oil. boe barrel of oil equivalent on the basis of 1 boe to 6 Mcf of natural gas.
 Boes may be misleading, particularly if used in isolation.
-A boe conversion ratio of 1 boe for 6 Mcf is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead boe/d barrel of oil equivalent per day 3 a Diameters m^3 cubic metres
+A boe conversion ratio of 1 boe for 6 Mcf is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead boe/d barrel of oil equivalent per day m^3 cubic metres thousands of dollars \$000s M\$ or \$M thousands of dollars MM\$ millions of dollars for crude oil of standard grade

-1,000 barrels of oil equivalent Mboe 1,000,000 barrels of oil equivalent MMboe for crude oil of standard grade
+Mboe 1,000 barrels of oil equivalent 1,000,000 barrels of oil equivalent MMboe